-As someone who enjoys staying home, having a regular routine, sticking to a strict schedule, and living a relatively frugal lifestyle, it is not likely that I will do anything very extravagant on a daily basis — for myself, for my home, for my family, or for my friends.
+As someone who enjoys staying home, having a regular routine, sticking to a schedule, and living a relatively frugal lifestyle, it is not likely that I will do anything overly extravagant on a daily basis — for myself, for my home, for my family, or for my friends.

 These special surprises and change in plans are usually very simple, very easy to pull off on my own, and they are almost always free (or extremely frugal).

 I call it “Upgrading the Everyday”… and I try to do it at least once every day.

 I have a whole stash of “upgrades” I can pull out at any given moment — when the day is feeling long, when the kids are getting crabby, when we’ve run out of things to do, when the weather isn’t cooperating, when our current plans change for whatever reason, and sometimes just because I feel like doing something different.